| Microwaves & RF August 1999

 generates the component values.
 It is possible to learn an effective design

-To further illustrate the design process using CAE techniques, the
+methodology simply by using this feature of MicroLINC.
+DESIGN EXAMPLE To further illustrate the design process using CAE techniques, the

-1. The task involves the design of an amplifier with 12-dB gain at 6.365
+following design example is proposed: 1.
+The task involves the design of an amplifier with 12-dB gain at 6.365

 GHz using an NEC NE76038 low-noise GaAs metal-semiconductor FET (MESFET) from